Spider-Man: Web of Shadows: Microsoft Windows, PlayStation 3, Wii, and Xbox 360

-After assisting Mary Jane and Luke Cage with escorting civilians from Harlem to Fisk Tower, Spider-Man is devastated to learn the two have gone missing, and heads off to find them, leading to the game's opening sequence.
+Spider-Man cannot find Mary Jane or Luke Cage anywhere; he tries to look for them, leading up to the opening sequence of the game.
 The person who attacked him is revealed to be Symbiote Black Cat, whom he defeats with Mary Jane's help.
-However, Black Cat is severely injured in the process, forcing Spider-Man to leave her in Mary Jane's care, or infect her with a symbiote to heal her, which upsets Mary Jane.
-Meanwhile, S.H.I.E.L.D. installs the Tinkerer's completed device, but Symbiote Vulture leads an aerial assault to destroy it.
-After defeating Symbiote Vulture, Spider-Man either activates the device, which eliminates all the symbiotes in Manhattan, including his black suit, or destroys it at Vulture's urgings, who encourages him to rule over the symbiotes.
+However, Black Cat is severely injured in the process and Spider-Man must decide her fate: in the red suit, he gives her to MJ to nurse her back to health; in the black suit, he gives part of his symbiote to Black Cat which she can control, breaking Spider-Man's alliance with MJ.
+Meanwhile, S.H.I.E.L.D. installs the Tinkerer's completed device on Trask Industries, but Symbiote Vulture and his Vulturelings lead an aerial assault to destroy it.
+Spider-Man fights and defeats Symbiote Vulture and turns Vulture back to normal.
+Vulture tries to persuade Spider-Man into keeping the symbiote and destroying the device.
+The red and suit choice is automatically chosen based on the player's previous actions: in the red suit, he activates the device and gets the symbiote taken off; in the black suit, he destroys the device, embracing the power.

 Either way, Spider-Man learns Venom is attacking the Helicarrier and proceeds to plant explosives across the doomed aircraft, before being confronted by a giant, five-headed Venom.
-After destroying four heads and failing to kill Venom with a Helicarrier turret, Spider-Man persuades Eddie Brock to come out of Venom and pay for his actions.
-After Brock dies, either at Spider-Man's hands or by committing a heroic sacrifice, Spider-Man escapes from the Helicarrier, just as the explosives detonate, destroying the aircraft and Venom.
+After destroying four heads and failing to kill Venom with a Helicarrier turret, Spider-Man persuades Eddie Brock to come out of Venom and pay for his actions but it left with Venom's ultimatum: in the red suit, Spider-Man tries to save Venom but Venom knocks him out of the Helicarrier and Venom goes into one of the engines, dying "like a man"; in the black suit, he forcefully throws Venom into the engine himself and escapes.

-In the aftermath, Spider-Man either oversees Manhattan's return to normal, while reconciling with Mary Jane or hoping that she will forgive him; or takes over the island as the new symbiote leader, alone or with Black Cat at his side.
-In the latter scenario, Black Widow, the Kingpin, the Tinkerer, and Symbiote Wolverine strike an alliance to eliminate Spider-Man.
+In the aftermath, there are four endings regarding the suit paths: